► Off-road version of V60

 Volvo V60 Cross Country: verdict

-From these admittedly limited first impressions, the V60 Cross Country could be the pick of the range, so long as you can stomach the premium over regular versions.
-It appears to do away with any sporting pretensions and delivers what should be a better all-round experience for it, amplifying the easy-going, luxury experience that the standard V60 can do so well.
+The V60 Cross Country could well be the pick of the range, so long as you can stomach the premium over regular versions.
+It does away with any sporting pretensions and delivers what should be a better all-round experience for it, amplifying the easy-going, luxury experience that the standard V60 can do so well.